OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 ## Test for platform support with requirement sets

 Requirement sets are named groups of API members.
-Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
+Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office application supports APIs that an add-in needs.
 For more information, see [Office versions and requirement sets](../develop/office-versions-and-requirement-sets.md).

 The enable/disable APIs require support of the following requirement set: